taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 # HowTo: v12.1 Dash Masternode as SystemD Service<br />_...on Fedora, CentOS or Red Hat Enterprise Linux_

-> DO NOT FOLLOW THIS FOR MAINNET UNTIL FEBUARY 5, 2017!

 > This edition of these instructions is for those who wish to install and
 > configure a Dash Masternode running as a traditional `systemd` service.
 >